Not So Fast: Cardi B Posts Exchange With Billie Eilish After Video Shows The Singer Seemingly Shading Her

 At a Met Gala after party on Monday night, a video began to make its way across the internet, showing Billie Eilish saying the words “so weird” in Cardi B’s direction.
 Accompanied with the caption, “@billieeilish not exactly feeling @iamcardib,” fans had a field day with the clip, assuming the “bad guy” singer was speaking negatively on Cardi.

-Just a few hours after the video started making the rounds, Cardi B took to Twitter shame those trying to start an imaginary, going on to share some Instagram DMs exchanged between both musicians.
+Just a few hours after the video started making the rounds, Cardi B took to Twitter shame those trying to start an imaginary feud, going on to share some Instagram DMs exchanged between both musicians.

 “I hate the internet cause one, how do y’all turn one of the most lit parties into drama,” the rapper asked in her tweet.
 “Two, Ocean eyes is the song I cater to my daughter.
 Three,Billie is my f***in baby.Yesterday, from the met to the party, everything was drama free.
 Why do yallwanna turn everything into mess?”